 The city of Ghazni, the capital of the province, is very historic and was once the capital of Afghanistan.
-It is on the main highway between Kabul and Kandahar, about 140 kilometres south of Kabul and is the capital of Ghazni province in south-eastern Afghanistan.
+It is on the main highway between Kabul and Kandahar, about 140 kilometres south of Kabul.
 It is an important commercial and industrial centre famous for livestock, agricultural products, furs and silk.
 On the banks of the Ghazni River, Ghazni is thousands of years old and Afghanistan’s only remaining walled town.
 It has a high 13th century citadel in the middle and cultural heritage sites like the Citadel, the Minarets and the Palace of Sultan Mas’ud III have attracted visitors and archaeologists for centuries.
 In 2013, the Islamic World Educational, Scientific and Cultural Organisation (ISESCO) named Ghazni the Islamic Capital of Culture.
 It was captured by the Taliban on the 12th of August last year.

-My family comes from Jaghatu which is one of the largest and most populated districts of Ghazni province.
+My family comes from Jaghatu, which is one of the largest and most populated districts of the Ghazni province.
 It is about 20km north-west of Ghazni city and is famous for its agriculture and its apples.
 The majority of people including my family are Hazara.

 Although life in the village was a bit difficult, all of us Taheri family are intimate and very close to each other and I will never forget the times when my mother and my aunts all worked together to cook Bolani and other traditional food.
 Making Bolani, they would bring the vegetables and other ingredients fresh from nature.
 Bolani was sometimes baked in the oven and sometimes cooked in the pan.
 We were so happy to work and play around them.
 When I was six or seven years old, I remember being allowed to play with a piece of dough to make one piece of Bolani.
 When I was a teenager, I became responsible for preparing the vegetables.
 Now I am responsible for the deep frying.